How To Get Criminal Charges Dismissed Through the Pretrial Intervention Program (PTI)?

 Our knowledgeable criminal defense attorneys will help you gain a better understanding of the eligibility requirements for PTI, evaluate the strengths and weaknesses of your individual case, and recommend the best course of action to mitigate any potential long-term negative consequences of your arrest.

 If you’ve been charged with a crime in the state of New Jersey, don’t delay.
-Contact the criminal defense attorneys at Dughi, Hewit & Domalewski to schedule your free consultation right away.
+Contact the criminal defense attorneys at Dughi, Hewit & Domalewski to schedule your consultation right away.